miRcuit/miRCuit/README.md

 5. Run the Program:
    - Run the code using Visual Studio Code or another IDE.
 6. Load Data Files
    - Upload the necessary data files containing mRNA, miRNA, lncRNA, and TF molecules for the program to function.

-Check the program documentation for the required format and how to upload these files.
+Check the 'Program Usage Steps' section to learn about the required formats of these files and how to upload them.

+## Program Usage Steps